iterative/dvc.org/static/docs/commands-reference/push.md

   backward from the target stage(s) in the corresponding pipeline(s).
 This means DVC will not push files referenced in later stage(s) than `targets`.

-- `-R`, `--recursive` - `targets` is expected to contain directory path(s).
-  Determines the files to upload by searching each target directory and its subdirectories for DVC-files to inspect.
-Along with providing a `target`, or `target` and `--with-deps`, this is another way to limit the scope of DVC-files to upload.
+- `-R`, `--recursive` - `targets` is expected to contain at least one directory path for this option to have effect.
+Determines the files to push by searching each target directory and its subdirectories for DVC-files to inspect.

 - `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while uploading files to the remote cache.
 The effect is to control the number